telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 Also important: `GET /v2/subscriptions` and `GET /v2/subscriptions/{subscription id}` both attack directly the database, ignoring the cache.

 When the broker starts, the subscription cache is populated with the subscriptions found in mongo.
-A subscription in the subscription caches contains the following fields:
+A subscription in the subscription cache contains the following fields:

 ```
   std::vector<EntityInfo*>    entityIdInfos;